rockymadden/stringmetric/readme.md

 #stringmetric [![Build Status](https://secure.travis-ci.org/rockymadden/stringmetric.png)](http://travis-ci.org/rockymadden/stringmetric)
 A small library of string metrics and phonetic algorithms.
 Each has a command line interface, is thoroughly unit tested, and performant (verified via microbenchmark suites).

+* __Similarity metrics__ determine the distance or coefficient between two arguments.
 * __Phonetic metrics__ determine if two arguments sound the same phonetically.
 * __Phonetic algorithms__ determine the phonetic representation of the argument passed.
 All phonetic metrics have a standalone algorithm counterpart.
-* __Similarity metrics__ determine the distance or coefficient between two arguments.
-* __Filters__, which can optionally be applied to metrics and algorithms, clean up arguments prior to evaluation.
+* __Filters__ clean up arguments prior to evaluation.
 Filters can be combined via trait stacking.

 ## Metrics and Algorithms
 * __[Dice / Sorensen](http://en.wikipedia.org/wiki/Dice%27s_coefficient)__ (Similarity metric)